Create a personal ID code

-What if someone somehow gets hold of your personal ID code and compromises your security?
+What if you have forgotten your user ID?
 It helps if you make a habit of occasionally backing up your roster file, each time using some new seven character combination of A to Z, a to z, and 0 to 9.
-If you have not done so, back it up quickly the moment you know that your ID code has been compromised.
 Note very carefully the key that you use for this backup.
 Next, delete or change the name of the file "roster.txt.enc".
 Then move your latest backup of the roster into place and change its name to "roster.txt.enc".

 That's a little tricky if you are not accustomed to changing file names.
 (The nearest computer-savvy teenager may be able to help you.)
 The next step clarifies what is going on.
 Launch MarpxPrivacy again.
 This time, instead of your usual personal ID code, enter the key that you used for that latest backup of the roster.
 That key has become your new personal ID code.
 Use this new personal ID code into the indefinite future.